elchead/blog-cli/README.md

 ---

-`blog publish <title>`:
+`blog preview-post <title>`:

 - use existing Obsidian article to create linkage in repo.
-Then locally render blog (`hugo serve`) and open preview in Browser
+Then locally render blog (`hugo serve`) and open preview in Browser.
+Finally, it asks if you want to publish the post.

   `--book | -B`: create book note from template file